nhavronskyi/learning-java/README.md

 - [ ] solve 5 HackerRank SQL problems
 - [ ] write a retrospective about learning (easy, tricky, hard)
 - [ ] create a plan for next month

+### Take a look

+- **Distributed Transactions:** Implementing consistency across multiple microservices using sagas or two-phase commit.
+- **NoSQL Integration:** Building a microservice that works with non-relational databases.
+- **Sharding and Replication:** Experimenting with scaling techniques for both relational and NoSQL databases.
+- **(Optional) Distributed Caching:** Enhancing performance by integrating a caching layer.

+Below is a list of recommended books that will help you gain the necessary theoretical background and practical knowledge before tackling the assignments on advanced database work, transactions in microservices, NoSQL, and scaling:

+1. **Designing Data-Intensive Applications** by Martin Kleppmann
+   This book provides an excellent overview of the fundamental principles of working with data, covering both relational and NoSQL stores, transactions, replication, and scaling.
+It is recommended for understanding the overall architecture of distributed systems.

+2. **Java Persistence with Hibernate** by Christian Bauer, Gavin King, and Gary Gregory
+   A classic guide to Hibernate and JPA that covers the fundamentals of entity mapping, transactions, caching, and query optimization.
+This book is very helpful for working with relational databases and understanding ORM mechanisms.

+3. **NoSQL Distilled: A Brief Guide to the Emerging World of Polyglot Persistence** by Pramod J. Sadalage and Martin Fowler
+   This book provides an overview of NoSQL database concepts, their differences from relational stores, and examples of usage in various scenarios.
+It serves as a good introduction to integrating NoSQL into a microservices architecture.
+4. **Getting Started with Hazelcast - Second Edition**

+These books will help you develop a deep understanding of the concepts behind modern approaches to data handling and transactions, which in turn will make it easier to complete the practical assignments.